 He was a charismatic and resourceful leader, adept at navigating the complex political landscape of the early Spanish colonies.
 He possessed a knack for diplomacy, often forging alliances with indigenous tribes, and a ruthless streak that allowed him to maintain control over his men and deal with rivals.
 His ambition burned bright, and he saw the New World as an opportunity to escape his past and make a name for himself.
 This ambition, coupled with his natural leadership abilities, propelled him to the forefront of Spanish exploration in the Americas.

 Balboa's rise to prominence wasn't without its challenges.
 He faced constant political maneuvering and power struggles with other Spanish officials.
 The early Spanish colonies were rife with infighting and competition for resources and influence.
-Balboa's ability to navigate these treacherous waters was a testament to his political acumen and determination.
+Balboa's ability to manage these treacherous waters was a testament to his political acumen and determination.
 He understood that success in the New World required not only bravery and resourcefulness but also a keen understanding of the political landscape.

 The Expedition Across the Isthmus